leejsinclair/badge-cli-generator/README.md

 - 🎨 **Predefined color palette** for consistent styling
 - 📁 **Organized output** saves badges to `my-badges/` folder

+## ⚠️ Hobby Project Notice

+This is a personal hobby project.
+While contributions are welcome, please don't expect:

+- Regular updates or releases
+- Immediate responses to issues/PRs
+- Long-term maintenance commitments

+Feel free to fork and adapt for your own needs!

 ## 🚀 Quick Start

 ### Option 1: Using Dev Containers (Recommended)